170th meridian east

 The meridian 170° east of Greenwich is a line of longitude that extends from the North Pole across the Arctic Ocean, Asia, the Pacific Ocean, New Zealand, the Southern Ocean, and Antarctica to the South Pole.

-The 170th meridian east forms a great circle with the 10th meridian west.
+The 170th meridian east forms a great ellipse with the 10th meridian west.

 From Pole to Pole

 Starting at the North Pole and heading south to the South Pole, the 170th meridian east passes through: